 Dress code policy must be followed at all times while on the hospital premises.
-The GetMed Staffing Inc. dress code includes but is not limited to the following:
+The GetMed Staffing, Inc. dress code includes but is not limited to the following:

 - Clothing must be clean, neat, and allow for quick, efficient movement as necessary in the performance of job duties, including emergencies.
 Professional healthcare attire is acceptable.

 - Unacceptable attire includes but is not limited to:

 - Bare midriffs

 - Low cut, tank, tube or sleeveless tops

-- o Transparent, provocative, excessively form fitting or revealing clothing
+- Transparent, provocative, excessively form fitting or revealing clothing

-- Mini skirts
+- o Mini skirts

-- O Sweat (warm-up) shirts or pants
+- Sweat (warm-up) shirts or pants

 - Clothing with printed messages, caricatures or pictorial representations (e.g., university logos, beverage cans, and cartoon characters) applications that have the potential of falling off (e.g. sequins, glitter) shorts.
 Note: Exception business attire that is identified by small logo (e.g. Polo insignia).

 - Denim jeans (any color).

 - Spandex tights or leggings.

 - Fishnet stockings.

 - Hats (other than nursing caps).

-- Jewelry is to be kept at a minimum and be in keeping with the general safety and infection control practices for the employee and the patient.
-Long dangling earrings, large or excessive necklaces and/or bracelets and sharp rings are not acceptable.

-- Fingernails must be kept short, clean and natural; no artificial applications are to be worn.

-- Hair must be neat and well-groomed.

-- Shoes must be clean, in good repair, provide good support and protection and allow for quick and efficient movement as necessary in the performance of job duties, including emergencies.
-Heels should not be more than two-and-a-half inches high.
-Open-toed and open-back shoes are not permitted.
-Socks or stockings must be worn at all times.